The Basics of SBA Lending for Business Sales

 • The physical equipment and leasehold improvements are also major considerations as that is collateral that the SBA can use against the value of the loan.

-• Lastly, the SBA often may require that the business has a long term lease in place (sometimes as much as 10 years!), particularly if the business in question is in the retail industry.
+• Lastly, the SBA often may require that the business has a long term lease in place (sometimes as much as 10 years!), especially if the business in question is in the retail industry.

 Seller May Be Required to Seller-Finance

 Like any lender, the SBA will want the loan to be repaid.
 In accordance with this goal, the SBA will want the seller to have some ‘skin in the game’ after the closing.
 This is crucial for any business where the seller himself or herself is an instrumental part of the success of the business.
 The SBA (and most buyers) will want sellers to pave the way for a smooth transition so the business does not lose any customers, suppliers, or employees after the sale.
+In structuring an SBA-backed deal with seller financing, the SBA typically mandates that the Seller’s Note has certain terms that are (to put it mildly) unfavorable to the seller.
+In the case of a default, the Seller’s Note (typically 10 percent or so of the purchase price) is subordinate to the SBA’s loan.

-Seller’s Note May Contain Stand-By Provision
+Stand-By Provision

 A professional business broker should always educate both buyers and sellers about the general provisions and timeline of an SBA-backed business deal.
 This way, there will be no surprises and each party can best take advantage of SBA funding.